dotnet/tye/docs/reference/commandline/tye-undeploy.md

 - Offer a choice to delete each resource (interactive)
 - Delete each resource (if applicable)

+`tye undeploy` chooses the Kubernetes namespace to operate in according to the following priority:

+- The value of `--namespace` passed at the command line
+- The value of `namespace` configured in `tye.yaml` (if present)
+- The Kubernetes namespace for the current context

-`tye undeploy` operates in the current Kubernetes namespace.
-Use `kubectl config view --minify --output 'jsonpath={..namespace}'` to view the current namespace.
+> :bulb: Use `kubectl config view --minify --output 'jsonpath={..namespace}'` to view the current namespace.

 Undeploy decides which resources to delete based on the `app.kubernetes.io/part-of=...` label.
 This label will be set to the application name for all resources created by Tye. `tye undeploy` does not rely on the list of services in `tye.yaml` or a solution file.